aco950/aws-cloud-prac-notes/condensed_notes.md

        - Simple Static Website Hosting
        - Enterprise Web Hosting

+   - Kinesis
+     - Capture, process, and store video streams for analytics and machine learning.

+   - EMR
+     - Web service that simplifies the processing of large amounts of data efficiently.
+     - Use Hadoop and other AWS products to do web indexing, data data mining, log file analysis, machine learning, scientific simulation and data warehousing.

 ## Security - Access Control and Management
    - Integration and federation with corporate directories